 The proportion of women at management level is also to be increased to 20%.
-A detailed quota calculation showed, based on strategic personnel planning and labour market data, how the proportion of women can be increased to the target quota by 2025 and forms the basis for the annual targets for the
+A detailed quota calculation showed, based on strategic personnel planning and labour market data, how the proportion of women can be increased to the target quota by 2025 and forms the basis for the annual targets for the individual operating segments.

-Information on diversity in the Executive Board and Supervisory Board can be found in the Corporate Governance Report individual operating segments.
 The actual development will be continuously monitored.
 Based on the status quo in 2022, the Group is currently on course to achieve its targets.